 Elena serves as a consultant, facilitator, researcher and leader on key client projects.
-Prior to Avenue M, Elena was on the senior executive team at the American Society of Mechanical Engineers (ASME) where she was responsible for strategy and planning, volunteer leadership development, corporate communications, international relationships and board relationships and operations.
+Prior to INFORMS, Elena was on the senior executive team at the American Society of Mechanical Engineers (ASME) where she was responsible for strategy and planning, volunteer leadership development, corporate communications, international relationships and board relationships and operations.
 Before being recruited to ASME, she was an executive with IEEE, the world’s largest professional association for the advancement of technology.

 Elena is a committed leader within the association industry.
 She has served on many volunteer boards/committees, including serving on the ASAE Board of Directors, chairing the ASAE Fellows Committee, co-chairing the CESSE annual conference and chairing the ASAE Research Committee.
 She is routinely called upon to provide expert advice on research techniques, methodology and data interpretation.
 In addition, she has been called a “strategy guru” and has had success helping boards and executive teams come together to form strategies that guide the organization for years.
 In 2014, she was selected as one of four ASAE Fellows, a designation bestowed on fewer than 1% of ASAE members.
 Elena received her doctorate degree from Rutgers University in Social Psychology.